daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ## 1. Component Overview

-The RadioGroup component is like a DJ for your options, letting users select a single choice from a list.
-It's the ultimate decision-maker in your app, offering different styles, layouts, and supporting both controlled and uncontrolled states.
+The RadioGroup component is like the conductor of a symphony, orchestrating the selection of a single option from a list of choices.
+With its different layouts, styles, and support for controlled and uncontrolled states, RadioGroup ensures harmony in your user interfaces.

-- **When to use**: Use RadioGroup when you need users to make a single choice from a list, like picking a favorite color, choosing a pizza topping, or deciding on a movie genre.
+- **When to use**: Use RadioGroup when you need users to pick just one option from a lineup, like choosing a favorite color, selecting a pizza topping, or deciding on a superhero alter ego.

 ---